So what are the effects of augmented reality on users?

 Firstly, the user will find it difficult to maintain eye contact with the other partner.
 This sends the wrong message to your partner, as they are always concerned with how you react to the information they are sharing.

 Secondly, interacting with virtual objects and images can be confusing for the next person.
-AR is great at work, studies and gamesOpens in a new tab. too.
+AR is great at work, studies and games too.
 But an AR headset on during interactions with people is not good practice.